microsoft/PowerToys/README.md

  - Fixed an alignment issue in the flyout icons causing some icons to be centered when they shouldn't.
 Thanks [@niels9001](https://github.com/niels9001)!
  - Added the mention that Monaco supports .txt files.
 Thanks [@Aaron-Junker](https://github.com/Aaron-Junker)!
  - Fixed an issue causing the Settings window to lose its previous maximized state.
 Thanks [@davidegiacometti](https://github.com/davidegiacometti)!
- - Fixed a faulty XAML binding in the Text Extractor page.

 ### Documentation